Contact Safe Environment Intranet for Staff and Parishes The Cathedral of Christ the Light

 How do I apply for a FACE grant?

-Applications for the 2013-14 year are distributed and accepted through each student's school in early January 2013.
+Applications are accepted through each student's school in early January of each year.
+Links to an online application will be made available in the "Applying for a Grant?" section at the top of this page.
 Families with students in elementary and high schools should apply through both schools.

 Do I apply to FACE directly?